About The Breathe Network

 Recognizing the barriers to accessing whole-person healing resources, combined with her direct, personal experience of their profound ability to nourish resilience, led her to develop the vision for The Breathe Network.
 She believes that centering survivors’ healing in a way that attends to their bodies, minds, and souls is fundamental within the larger movement to end sexual violence.
 Molly considers healing a form of prevention - prevention of both future interpersonal harm along with prevention of the intrapersonal suffering survivors navigate when they do not have access to healing resources.

 Molly holds a Master’s Degree in International Studies, a Master’s Certificate in Women’s & Gender Studies and is a certified Somatic Experiencing Practitioner (SEP).
 She served as the Training Coordinator for Somatic Experiencing International's (SEI) Portland, OR training program between 2019 - 2021.
 She continues to study somatic trauma healing practices and theory with Portland based teacher, Kathy Kain.
-In addition to her SE practice, Molly has been teaching yoga for over a decade and offers public classes, private instruction, workshops focused on healing trauma through yoga, and trauma-informed care and yoga teacher trainings across the United States and Canada.
+In addition to her SE practice, Molly has been teaching yoga for 15 years and offers public classes, private instruction, workshops focused on healing trauma through yoga, and trauma-informed care and yoga teacher trainings across the United States and Canada.

 Board of Directors